mzimmerling/ptunes/README.md

 System and Implementation Overview
 ----------------------------------

-The pTunes framework currently consists of four main components:
+The pTunes framework consists of four main components:

 * Sensor nodes run the default data collection protocol in [Contiki](http://www.contiki-os.org/) v2.3 on top of the X-MAC or LPP link layer.
-Both link layers expose an interface that allows to change selected operational parameters at runtime. pTunes periodically interrupts the normal application operation for a very short time, with microsecond accuracy simultaneously at all nodes.
-During these short phases, pTunes uses sequential [Glossy](http://www.tik.ee.ethz.ch/~ferrarif/sw/glossy/index.html) floods to collect information about the current routing topology, link qualities, and traffic load, and to disseminate optimized MAC parameters to all nodes in the network.
+Both link layers expose an interface that allows to change selected operational parameters at runtime. pTunes periodically interrupts the normal application operation for a very short time simultaneously at all nodes.
+During these short phases, pTunes uses sequential [Glossy](http://www.tik.ee.ethz.ch/~ferrarif/sw/glossy/index.html) floods to collect information about the current network conditions and to disseminate optimized MAC parameters to all nodes in the network.

-* The collection sink connects (e.g., via USB) to the base station (e.g., a laptop computer), passing collected network state information on to the base station and receiving optimized MAC parameters from the base station.
+* The collection sink connects (e.g., via USB) to the base station (e.g., a laptop computer), passing the collected information on to the base station and receiving optimized MAC parameters from the base station.

 * The base station runs the pTunes controller, which is implemented in Java.
-The controller communicates with the collection sink, decides when to determine new MAC parameters, and starts the optimization process accordingly.
+The controller communicates with the collection sink, decides when to determine new MAC parameters, and triggers the optimization process.

-* The MAC parameter optimization problem is modeled as a constraint program and solved on the base station using branch-and-bound coupled with a complete search routine, both of which are provided by the Interval Constraint (IC) solver of the [ECLiPSe](http://eclipseclp.org/) constraint programming system.
+* The MAC parameter optimization problem is modeled as a constraint program and solved on the base station using a branch-and-bound algorithm coupled with a complete search routine, both of which are provided by the Interval Constraint (IC) solver of the [ECLiPSe](http://eclipseclp.org/) constraint programming system.

 Code Layout
 -----------